oshkoshbagoshh/NodeJS-YouTube-Downloader/README.md

 # AJ's Simple Node JS YouTube Downloader

 ## Description
-This is a simple node JS CLI program that asks the user to input the URL for the YouTube Video they want to download.
+This is a simple node JavaScript CLI program that asks the user to input the URL for the YouTube Video(no audio) they want to download.

-It then downloads to the users ~/Downloads folder with the file name of the YouTube Video
+It then downloads to the users ~/Downloads folder with the file name of the YouTube Video as an mp4 file.

+Additional features will be coming in the near future (such as a GUI, audio, etc.)

+## Usage
+There are ethical concerns and guidelines / terms of service we have to follow of course, so this is strictly for education purposes 🤫

 ## Installation
+Assuming you have node installed, just run the code below.
+If you don't have node installed.
+Google how to get it.

 ```bash
 npm install